VoidXH/Cavern/README.md

 Cavern is a fully adaptive object-based audio rendering engine and (up)mixer without limitations for home, cinema, and stage use.
 Audio transcoding and self-calibration libraries built on the Cavern engine are also available.
-This repository features a Unity plugin and a standalone converter in C++.
+This repository also features a Unity plugin and a standalone converter called Cavernize.

 [![Build Status](https://api.travis-ci.com/VoidXH/Cavern.svg?branch=master)](https://app.travis-ci.com/VoidXH/Cavern)
 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/VoidXH/Cavern)